raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Authentication

-The Delivery Service has two ways of authenticating a request: User-level authentication and client-level authentication.

-Client-level authentication is used for client-specific group operations.
-Here, clients authenticate to the Delivery Service using the signature key from their respective leaf node in the group and a client-specific identifier.
+Clients authenticate to the Delivery Service using the signature key from their respective leaf node in the group and a client-specific identifier.

-User-level authentication allows clients, for example, to prove that they belong to a certain user they add themselves to a group using server-assistance.
-To achieve user-level authentication, clients authenticate using a user-specific public key and use the hash of that key as identifier.

 Depending on the operation, one or more kind of client identifier can be used: